adotmatrixx/CCBots/README.md

 # PostLockBot
- A bot that locks posts on a subreddit after 1 hour has passed.
+A bot that will flair posts as expired for /r/efreebies after 1 week has passed.

 ## Configuring the bot to your needs!